Search Legislation

 Channel tunnel customs approved areasU.K.

-3.—(1) The Commissioners may approve, for such periods and subject to such conditions as they think fit, places within the tunnel system for the customs and excise control of persons, goods or vehicles in relation to the construction, operation or use of the tunnel or any part of it and any place so approved is referred to in this Order as a “customs approved area”.
+3.—(1) The Commissioners may approve, for such periods and subject to such conditions [F7and restrictions] as they think fit, places [F8in the United Kingdom, and in France in a control zone within the tunnel system,] for the customs and excise control of persons, goods or vehicles in relation to the construction, operation or use of the tunnel or any part of it [F9, and may also so approve all or any through trains while they are within any area in the United Kingdom specified in the approval or while they constitute a control zone, and any place or train] so approved is referred to in this Order as a “customs approved area”.

 (2) Without prejudice to the generality of paragraph (1) above, the conditions and restrictions mentioned in that paragraph may include such as relate to–